If you are trying to choose between visiting Florence or Milan on your next Italy trip, then you’re in the right place!

 As far as public transportation goes, in Milan, you can choose between the metro, trams and buses.
 In Florence, however, you only have the option of taking the tram or the bus.
-But, you shouldn’t really need to use either anyway.
+But, you shouldn’t need to use either anyway.

 I will mention that while Uber is present in Italy, its services are mostly limited to Uber Black and Van, so using a regular taxi when in need, might be the cheaper option.

-Milan vs Florence: Best for museums
+Best city for museums

 Florence is well known worldwide for its incredibly rich cultural heritage and history, and has many museums to back this up:

 - Uffizi Gallery: Arguably one of the most famous museums in the city, Uffizi houses an extensive collection of Renaissance art, which includes works by Botticelli, Michelangelo, and Leonardo da Vinci.